 Different medications can also affect the sex drive so it’s worth thinking about whether the change happened after starting to take a new tablet or course of medication.
 Particular culprits are antipsychotics and the combined and mini contraceptive pills.
-Certain antipsychotics (particularly risperidone and amisulpride) cause an increase of a hormone called prolactin, which suppresses our sexual desire.
+Certain antipsychotics (particularly risperidone and amisulpride) cause an increase of a hormone called prolactin,4 which is thought to suppresses our sexual desire.5

 Many contraceptive pills and devices work by preventing ovulation or altering the natural hormones that would normally support a pregnancy.
 Long term alcohol overuse also suppresses sexual desire by damaging the liver, which is responsible for regulating the amount of sex hormone in our blood and producing proteins to bind these.